bazmatic/gravity-sdk/readme.md

 # Gravity Consensus Engine Interface (GCEI)

-gravity-sdk is a high-performance, modular consensus engine interface designed to provide a standardized approach for integrating consensus mechanisms into blockchain projects.
+Gravity-sdk is a high-performance, modular consensus engine interface designed to provide a standardized approach for integrating consensus mechanisms into blockchain projects.
 By encapsulating the Aptos consensus module and exposing a generic interface, GCEI offers a flexible solution for various blockchain initiatives.

 ## 🌟 Features